It has been 22 years since our company, Techno AP, was founded, and we

 is influenced by both the detector and its associated circuitry.

 signals without compromising the detector's fundamental performance.
-During

-factory inspection, the HPGe detector exhibited a resolution of 1.64 keV
+The HPGe detector exhibited a resolution of 1.64 keV

 for 1.33 MeV and 0.708 keV for 122 keV, demonstrating outstanding performance.